renctan/mongo-solr/README.md

     bundle install

 Note: You can get bundle from [here](http://gembundler.com/).
+And make sure that the gem binary is included in the default executable path.

 # Running the test:

     rake test:all

-Make sure you have at least Ruby v1.9.x to run the tests.

 ## Integration and JS Test Assumptions